Privacy Notice Dated April 18th 2018

 The Company reserves the right to decline to trade with any company or person.
 Without prejudice to the generality of the foregoing, the Company adopts the following policy at all its delivery/collection points: CHALLENGE 21: You must be 18 or over to buy alcohol.
 You must not buy alcohol on behalf of under 18’s.
 We apply “Challenge 21” policy to all delivery and collection orders.
 We will not supply if the person receiving or collecting orders appears under the age of 21.

-The Company will use reasonable endeavours to despatch Goods ordered before 12 noon Monday to Friday on the day of order and any Goods ordered after that time the next working day.
+The Company will use reasonable endeavours to despatch Goods ordered before 12 noon Monday to Friday on the next working day, but this is subject to change by notice on our webshop to account for staff holidays/absence or by email on receipt of your order.
 This is provided that the Goods are in stock.

 Where Goods ordered are not in the catalogue or are non-stock items, it may not be possible for the Company to arrange same or next day working dispatch, but the Company will make reasonable endeavours to notify the lead times for Goods, where known.